alipali737/pen-test-docs/Tools/CrackMapExec.md

 ```

 ## Summary
 A post-exploitation tool for assessing the security of *large Active Directory networks*.
+CME supports a number of protocols: [[MSSQL]], [[SMB]], [[SSH]], [[WinRM]] etc (can be listed in the help section of the CLI).
+With this tool we can also brute force user credentials with dictionary attacks.
+Once we have access we can use a tool like [[Evil-Winrm]] to efficiently communicate with the winrm service.

-> A community open-source version is [NetExec](https://github.com/Pennyw0rth/NetExec) which is based on the original CME by its original contributers
+> A community open-source version is [NetExec](https://github.com/Pennyw0rth/NetExec) which is based on the original CME by its original contributors

 ## Installation
 ```